dcwalker/mail_manager/readme.md

 `expunge_mailboxes` _(optional)_ -- Mail.app is lazy about when it actually calls expunge on a folder.
 [Status Board](http://panic.com/statusboard/) has a bug where it includes messages marked deleted in its counts of folders.
 This option is to work around that.

 `days_until_reminder` _(optional)_ -- If a message is still in the "OmniFocus tasks" folder after this many days then send the message again, as a reminder.
+This option can be a single integer or a list of integers if multiple reminders are desired.

 `email_prefix` _(optional)_ -- String of text to pre-pend to the email subject.